adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #210 Made some more progress today.
 Coming up on the 10th hour which would be 1/3 there.

 #211 Keep going!
 Don't stop!

+#212 Didn't make any progress this morning.
+Will try to pick it back up tomorrow.